SparkyPotato/tracy_full/README.md

 ```rust
 profile_context.end_frame(&device, &queue);
 ```
-This uploads the profiling data to the Tracy.
+This uploads the profiling data to Tracy.